Open House with Kirsten Koza

 Start the new season with a bang!
 Join the WCYR for an open house meeting.
 WCYR members, friends and anyone interested in writing are welcome.
 Admission is free (please register below).
 Come celebrate the successes of fellow writers, enjoy networking and stay for a terrific workshop.
-This year we have the talented Kristen Koza visiting to teach us how to:
+This year we have the talented Kirsten Koza visiting to teach us how to:

 Get Creative with Nonfiction

 Leave your safety nets at home and prepare to write dangerously.
 We’ll be employing techniques used by method actors on stage, except we’ll be using our pens on the page, in a creative exploration of making nonfiction read like fiction.
 You’ll be improvising through genres to find the most exciting way to present the truth and your lead character—you.
 You don’t have to go on an adventure to take your readers on an action-packed head trip, and during this workshop we’ll delve into those head trips.

 Kirsten will also answer questions about the rapidly changing writing industry, what publishers and editors are looking for, and what you can do to help make that you.